 How to Prune and Dwarf Bonsai Trees

 The wiring of bonsai is primarily intended to train the tree into the desired shape, but it does also have a slight of dwarfing effect.
-This is because a branch which is bent out of its natural line has its flow of sap checked, and this in turn slows the rate of growth according to the severity of the bending.
+This is because a branch that is bent out of its natural line has its flow of sap checked, and this, in turn, slows the rate of growth according to the severity of the bending.

-It is on the various forms of pruning that bonsai mainly depend for their dwarfing; i.e. shoot pinching, leaf pinching, root pruning, and pruning during dormancy.
+It is on the various forms of pruning that bonsai mainly depend for their dwarfing, i.e., shoot pinching, leaf pinching, root pruning, and pruning during dormancy.
 Conifers should not be pruned too severely when they are fully grown, but deciduous trees and shrubs will stand quite hard pruning and produce replacement shoots.
-When one is pruning, the cut is made just above a node (leaf joint), care being taken not to damage the bud which lies between the shoot and the leaf axil.
+When one is pruning, the cut is made just above a node (leaf joint) take care not to damage the bud that lies between the shoot and the leaf axil.
 Equal care must be taken when pinching out shoots during the growing season.

 It is most important to remember that a bonsai should not be starved to keep it small, but kept alive by carefully feeding manure and watering.
 A starved plant will be a sickly, and therefore unhealthy, plant.

-Another point to remember here is that, although the size of a plant can be controlled by various forms of pruning, the size of the flowers and fruit will remain almost unchanged; the quinces and crab apples will look large sometimes when compared with the size of the plant.
-This can, however, be a rather interesting ‘discrepancy’.
+Another point to remember here is that, although various forms of pruning can control the size of a plant, the size of the flowers and fruit will remain almost unchanged; the quinces and crab apples will look large sometimes when compared with the size of the plant.
+This can, however, be a rather interesting "discrepancy."

-Naturally the shoots will not grow at exactly the same rate, so pinching cannot all grow at exactly the same rate, so pinching cannot all be done at the same time, but must be spread over a period, pinching each shoot when it is about an inch long.
+Naturally, the shoots will not grow at exactly the same rate, so pinching cannot all grow at exactly the same rate.
+Pinching cannot all be done at the same time but must be spread over a period, pinching each shoot when it is about an inch long.
 Weak trees should not be pinched too hard and should receive a little extra attention with careful manuring to strengthen them.

-Leaf pinching is only done once in any growing season and when the tree is in it most active state -- mid June to July usually -- and when the base of the shoots have begun to harden.
-After leaf pinching the bonsai needs to be protected from excessive rain, but exposed to sun; too much rain may cause the soil to become stale and airless, as no water is given off through the leaves.
-When the new growth appears feeding may start again and shoot pinching must be carried out for the rest of the season as and when necessary.
+Leaf pinching is only done once in any growing season when the tree is in its most active state—mid-June to July usually—and when the base of the shoots have begun to harden.
+After leaf pinching, the bonsai needs to be protected from excessive rain, but exposed to sun; too much rain may cause the soil to become stale and airless, as no water is given off through the leaves.
+When the new growth appears feeding may start again, and shoot pinching must be carried out for the rest of the season as and when necessary.
 The new leaves will be smaller and more proportionate to the size of bonsai.

-When a wild plant or nursery plant is dug up, a certain amount of root pruning is automatically carried out and this is one reason why a newly lifted plant is checked.
+When a wild plant or nursery plant is dug up, a certain amount of root pruning is automatically carried out, and this is one reason why a newly lifted plant is checked.
 Bonsai growers, however, do some intentional pruning whenever they report a specimen.
 The roots are trimmed to leave a space of about an inch between them and the side of the pot or container.
-This has been described in Containers, soil potting and repotting.
-The vigorous trees are repotted more frequently and so undergo more root pruning.
+The vigorous trees are repotted more frequently, and so undergo more root pruning.

 Pruning During Dormancy